 But we can use the engine and alternator to ease the load.
 The alternator will charge at about 10Amps in addition to charging up the laptop and phones etc at the same time.
 So we can recover ALL of the light and fridge load in under 30min with the engine running.

-We can also use the time with the engine running to charge up the supply aroiund half of the charge for the phones and laptop.
+We can also use the time with the engine running to charge up the phones and laptop, at least 50%.

 Our little solar panel will contribute a bit – maybe 1-2AH.